Vonng/pigsty/docs/PARAM.md

 query postgres to retrieve unlisted business users? default value is `false`

-If enabled, pgbouncer user will be authenticated against postgres database with `SELECT username, password FROM monitor.pgbouncer_auth($1)`, otherwise, only the users in `pgbouncer_users` will be allowed to connect to pgbouncer.
+If enabled, pgbouncer user will be authenticated against postgres database with `SELECT username, password FROM monitor.pgbouncer_auth($1)`, otherwise, only the users with `pgbouncer: true` will be allowed to connect to pgbouncer.